 In my tiny hometown, some people wedged air conditioners in the open windows of their homes in the summertime.
 As a kid, I saw those units as a sign of wealth, along with carpeting and wall murals.
 But in our little rambler, we only had fans.
 And I sang into those cooling machines and laughed at the quavering effect on my voice.
 They made me smile too on muggy Minnesota nights when I dreamed to the sound of those blades, beating behind bars.

 Some evenings back then—if the mosquitoes weren’t too ferocious—we sat on our front steps, sipping limeade.
 Our view was a gravel road, and beyond it, a field that stretched out forever—or at least as far as the place where sky kisses soil.
-The crickets chirped the soundtrack for those evenings, and the fireflies lit the ditches.
+Crickets chirped the soundtrack for those evenings, and fireflies igniged the ditches.

-More than a decade later, I traded the bucolic sounds of my youth for the jagged noise of inner-city living.
+A decade and a half later, I traded the bucolic sounds of my youth for the jagged noise of inner-city living.
 Street fights in the night replaced the sound of purring fans, sirens trumped the buzzing of lawn mowers, and booming music choked out the crickets’ songs.
 But the commotion outside soothed my city babies to sleep.
-And Husband and I heard the pops of fireworks—or gunshots—somewhere close, and we were lulled to sleep too.
+And Husband and I heard the pops of fireworks—or gunshots?—somewhere close, and the sounds lulled us to sleep too.

 One Saturday night not long ago, I drove home from an event.
-As usual, I turned the car west onto Dowling Avenue North.
+As usual, I turned the car west at the exit and onto Dowling Avenue North.
 But what was up ahead?
-The blankness of the terrain and inactivity on the streets snapped me to attention.
-I glanced at the digital clock on the car’s dash.
+Inactivity on the streets snapped me to attention.
+I straightened my posture and glanced at the digital clock on the car’s dash.
 Midnight.
 I narrowed my eyes.
 The area was naked of violence and flashing lights.
+Why?
 I rolled down the driver’s side window to listen.
 Only the distant hum of freeway traffic floated into the car.
 As I drove deeper into north Minneapolis, I swiveled my head to scan each intersecting street.
 Something was awry.

 Where were the police cars?
 And the sirens?
 Where was the normal activity—as common as jam on toast—of officers making arrests?
 Where was the yelling I had come to expect?
 Or the screeching tires that told me I was almost home?

-I laid in bed that night, staring into the darkness.
+That night in bed, I stared into the darkness.
 Like the whirring fans of my childhood, the clatter of unrest in our part of the city had become my white noise.
-Then I remembered two earlier conversations.
+I remembered two earlier conversations.

-“A police car just went by,” an out-of-town guest had said, rushing to our living room window during a visit.
-“And it had its lights on!”
+“A police car just went by,” an out-of-town guest had said, rushing to our living room window.
+“And it had its lights on.”

 Turmoil had become commonplace; dissension, humdrum.
+My senses had dulled, turning my gaze inward and blurring my motivation to serve the neighborhood.
 And one peaceful night on the streets felt wrong to me.

 Faith of our fathers, we will love